chunyulo-code/tailwind-setup/README.md

-# Getting Started with STYLiSH Front-End
+# Getting Started with STYLiSH Front-End using Tailwind CSS

 ---